dsyer/sagan-wiki/Get-the-code.md

 ### Goal

-Download the source code for the Sagan application to your local machine.
+Download the source code for the Sagan reference application to your local machine.

 ### Prerequisites